• Skip to main content

 Bad AFR ratios can cause a number of performance issues such as rough idling, sluggish or hunting acceleration, misfires, etc. Imbalances can lead to serious engine problems if an engine is run lean or rich for too long.

-Causes of a P1174 Fault Code – Chevy/GMC
+P1174 Fault Code Causes

 As mentioned above, P1174 codes can come from sensors, the fueling system, or the intake system.
 On Chevy’s it is common for these codes to appear once a day, once a month, etc. and continually reappear even once being cleared with a code scanner.
 Here are the most common causes on Chevy’s: